appsody/stacks/README.md

 To find out more about Kabanero, check out [kabanero.io](https://kabanero.io).

 ## Repository Structure
-The repository is based on the Appsody repository.
+The repository is based on the Appsody repository structure with additional Kabanero Collections content.

-Click here to find out more about [Appsody stacks](https://github.com/appsody/website/blob/master/content/docs/stacks/stacks-overview.md).
+Click here to find out more about the [Repository structure](https://github.com/kabanero-io/collections/blob/master/repo-structure.md).

 ## Building the collections locally